KwokHing/GSP345-Automating-Infrastructure-on-Google-Cloud-with-Terraform-Challenge-Lab/README.md

   source     = "./modules/instances"
 }
 ```
-Run "_terraform init_" in Cloud Shell in the root directory to initialize terraform.
+Run "_terraform init_" in Cloud Shell from the root directory to initialize terraform.
 ```
 terraform init
 ```
-<br/> **TASK 1: Import infrastructure** <br/>
+<br/> **Task 2: Import infrastructure** <br/>
 Navigate to _Compute Engine > VM Instances_.
-Click on _tf-instance-1_.
-Copy the _Instance ID_ down somewhere to use later. <br/>
-Navigate to _Compute Engine > VM Instances_.
-Click on _tf-instance-2_.
-Copy the _Instance ID_ down somewhere to use later. <br/>
+Click on both instances and note the following values under the _Details_ tab:

+ - **Instance ID**
+ - **Machine Type**
+ - **Boot Disk Image**

 Next, navigate to _modules/instances/instances.tf_.
-Copy the following configuration into the file:
+Copy the following configuration into the file and substitute the values were needed:
 ```
 resource "google_compute_instance" "tf-instance-1" {
   name         = "tf-instance-1"
-  machine_type = "n1-standard-1"
+  machine_type = "<MACHINE TYPE>"

   boot_disk {
     initialize_params {
-      image = "debian-cloud/debian-10"
+      image = "<BOOT DISK IMAGE>"
     }
   }

   network_interface {
     network = "default"
   }

   metadata_startup_script = <<-EOT
   #!/bin/bash
   EOT

   allow_stopping_for_update = true
 }

 resource "google_compute_instance" "tf-instance-2" {
   name         = "tf-instance-2"
-  machine_type = "n1-standard-1"
+  machine_type = "<MACHINE TYPE>"

   boot_disk {
     initialize_params {
-      image = "debian-cloud/debian-10"
+      image = "<BOOT DISK IMAGE>"
     }
   }

   network_interface {
     network = "default"
   }

   metadata_startup_script = <<-EOT
   #!/bin/bash
   EOT

   allow_stopping_for_update = true
 }
 ```
-To import the first instance, use the following command, using the Instance ID for _tf-instance-1_ you copied down earlier.
+To import the first instance, run the following command from the root directory using the Instance ID for _tf-instance-1_.
 ```
-terraform import module.instances.google_compute_instance.tf-instance-1 <FILL IN INSTANCE 1 ID>
+terraform import module.instances.google_compute_instance.tf-instance-1 <INSTANCE 1 ID>
 ```
-To import the second instance, use the following command, using the Instance ID for _tf-instance-2_ you copied down earlier.
+To import the first instance, run the following command from the root directory using the Instance ID for _tf-instance-2_.
 ```
-terraform import module.instances.google_compute_instance.tf-instance-2 <FILL IN INSTANCE 2 ID>
+terraform import module.instances.google_compute_instance.tf-instance-2 <INSTANCE 2 ID>
 ```
 The two instances have now been imported into your terraform configuration.
-You can now run the commands to update the state of Terraform.
+You can now run the commands from the root directory to update the state of Terraform.
 Type _yes_ at the dialogue after you run the apply command to accept the state changes.
 ```
 terraform plan
 terraform apply
 ```
-<br/> **TASK 2: Configure a remote backend** <br/>
+<br/> **Task 3: Configure a remote backend** <br/>
-Add the following code to the _modules/storage/storage.tf_ file, and fill in the _Bucket Name_:
+Add the following code to the _modules/storage/storage.tf_ file, and fill in the **Bucket Name** provided in the assignment:
 ```
 resource "google_storage_bucket" "storage-bucket" {
-  name          = "<FILL IN BUCKET NAME>" location      = "US" force_destroy = true
+  name          = "<BUCKET NAME>" location      = "US" force_destroy = true
   uniform_bucket_level_access = true